ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 1. In the Verse UI, click the __Compose__ button.
 2. In the New Mail Dialog, type in __Path:live-text, Tel:82451234 CN__ in the mail body.
 3. Send the mail to yourself.
-4. Once you received the mail, open it.
+4. When you receive the mail, open it.
-5. You will see that the text __Path:live-text, Tel:82451234 CN__ is recognized and underlined with dash line.
+5. You will see that the text __Path:live-text, Tel:82451234 CN__ is recognized and underlined.
 6. Click on the highlighed text, a menu will pop up with a menu item, __Live Text Widget Action__.
 7. Click on the menu item, __Live Text Widget Action__, a new browser window will be opened with "__live-text/sample1.html?tel=82451234__" at the end of the URL.